ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ## Interacting with your Resources

-All interaction with your resource attributes **ALWAYS** occur through an **action**.
-In our resource we are using the default actions for `:create, :read, :update, :destroy`.
+**All interaction with your resource attributes always occur through an action**.
+In our resource we are using the default actions for `:create, :read, :update, :destroy` along with a custom action `:by_id`.

-`:create` and `:update` actions require a changeset.
+`:create` and `:update` and `:destroy` actions require a changeset.
 Ash changesets are conceptually similar to [Ecto changesets](https://hexdocs.pm/ecto/Ecto.Changeset.html).
 They're data structures which represent an intended change to an Ash resource and provide validation.

-Here are some brief examples of how to access and alter the ash resource you recently made:
+The `:read` action takes a query instead of a changeset

+Below is the most verbose way of calling you resource.
+All other ways of interacting is some kind of shorthand of these.
+This means at some point a changeset is being created, even if its encapsulated within another function.

 ```elixir
 # create post